Gadianton robbers: Second incarnation

 In 12 BC, a group of disaffected Nephites recovered the secret plans and re-established the Gadianton Robbers.
 This time, instead of infiltrating mainstream Nephite society, the group established bases in the mountains and the wilderness and periodically raided Nephite and Lamanite cities by guerrilla warfare.
 This continued to increase their power, and by AD 13, their raids and pilfering had caused so much destruction that the Nephites and Lamanites united and declared war on the Gadiantons.

 The Gadiantons initially had the upper hand in the war, and in AD 16, the Gadianton leader, Giddianhi, sent a letter to the Nephite governor Lachoneus demanding surrender.
-The letter is reproduced in the Book of Mormon.
-Giddianhi closes with these words: "I am the governor of this the secret society of Gadianton; which society and the works thereof I know to be good; and they are of ancient date and they have been handed down unto us".
 In AD 21, however, the Nephites defeated the Gadiantons, killing both Giddianhi and his successor, Zemnarihah, and the society was again destroyed (3 Nephi 4).

 Third incarnation

 Around AD 245, a group of Nephites once again resurrected the old oaths and secrets and re-established the Gadianton robbers.
 Over the course of the next 50 years, they spread all over the land and became extremely wealthy.

 The Gadiantons later united with the Lamanites, and the combined force completely wiped out the Nephites.